New Yorker “Gossip”

 I love your acting, Brian Cox, but where it comes to criticizing someone else’s method, I feel like you need to take a seat.

-It feels oddly frightening to be schooling the patriarch of the Roy family, even in a safe medium like this, written out in blog form.
+It feels oddly frightening to be schooling the patriarch of the Roy family, even in a safe medium like this, written in blog form.
 Is one truly ever protected against potential Roy wrath, fictional or not?
 They’re that scary.

 But there, I did it.